 You can probably tell where we’re going with this: things aren’t so simple when it comes to the helio-head of hair question.
 There are reasons to see the sun as both a protector and a destroyer of our follicles.

 So, does sunlight help your hair grow?
+Or will you experience hair loss in summer sunshine?

 The best way to break down this topic is to do it one question at a time, so let’s start with what might be the easiest one to answer.